Eschatologue/CM_wiki/docs/class/monk/hand.md

 You gain the ability to heal yourself.
 As a **:rsc-b: Bonus Action**{ .rsc }, you can roll your Martial Arts die.
 You regain a number of Hit Points equal to the number rolled plus your Wisdom modifier (minimum of 1 Hit Point regained).

-You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.
+You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 11: Fleet Step